build-on-aws/content/tutorials/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/index.md

 ## Module 1: Clone the repository and compile

 In this module, the software and deployment script is in a GitHub repository.
 You will clone the repository to copy the files to your local drive.
-You will compile the application with [.NET](https://dotnet.microsoft.com/en-us/download) and package it with zip file.
+You will compile the application with [.NET](https://dotnet.microsoft.com/en-us/download) and package it in a zip file.

 ### Implementation instructions

-Step 1: Clone the `practical-cloud-guide` repository.
+Step 1: Clone the `practical-cloud-guide-code` repository.
 Build and zip the application.

 ```bash
 git clone https://github.com/build-on-aws/practical-cloud-guide-code